VAT Guide Austria • 2026

 Below is a list of situations that require you to have an Austrian VAT number and settle VAT in Austria:

-• Distance selling (e-commerce) to consumers, after exceeding the total EU threshold of €10,000 (if you do not use VAT OSS)
+• Distance selling (e-commerce) to consumers above the total EU threshold of €10,000if you do not use VAT OSS

-• Selling and purchasing goods locally
+• Selling and purchasing goods locally in Austria

 • Exporting goods from Austria to a country outside the European Union

-• Using the deferred import VAT procedure in Austria
+• Using the deferred VAT import procedure in Austria

 What is the tax registration process like in Austria?

-Next, you must gather and translate the documents, complete the application, and submit the complete paper documentation to the Graz-Stadt Tax Office.
 After submitting the application, the office may request clarification or additional information.
 Upon receiving the VAT certificate, the entrepreneur is officially registered and obligated to account for VAT in Austria.

-VAT registration Austria
+Tax registration process in Austria

 What documents are required for VAT registration in Austria?